iPhone 7 Plus review

 In fact, the iPhone 7 Plus is largely the same in overall design to the iPhone 6 Plus and 6s Plus before it: the dimensions are almost identical to the 6s Plus.
 And the camera still sticks out at the back, which is mildly irritating.

 Try placing the iPhone 7 Plus face-up on a table and it won't lie down flat: the back lens will prop it up very slightly.
-It's particularly galling given that the iPhone SE, released back in spring, has a design in which the camera is completely flush.
-Still, most of us will keep the iPhone cased (see best iPhone 7 Plus cases), which removes the issue entirely.
+It's particularly galling given that the iPhone SE, released back in spring 2016, has a design in which the camera is completely flush.
+Still, most of us will keep the iPhone cased (with one of the best iPhone 7 Plus cases), which removes the issue entirely.
 And even if this design has been around for a while now, it remains very smart and attractive.

 There are a couple of differences from the previous generation.
 The iPhone 6s's visible antenna bands have been removed, which produces a cleaner, more minimalist design.
 And more significantly, the headphone port is also gone, which has a similar aesthetic effect but is altogether more controversial.